BBloggsbott/BBloggsbott.github.io/_readapaper/2025-10-13-attention-is-all-you-need.md

   $$PE_{(pos, 2i)} = \sin(\text{pos} / 10000^{2i/d_{\text{model}}})\\
   PE_{(pos, 2i+1)} = \cos(\text{pos} / 10000^{2i/d_{\text{model}}})$$

   The pairing of sine (for even dimensions) and cosine (for odd dimensions) is a critical design choice.
-It allows the positional encoding for any position $pos+k$ to be represented as a linear transformation (a **rotation**) of the encoding at $pos$.
+It allows the positional encoding for any position $$pos+k$$ to be represented as a linear transformation (a **rotation**) of the encoding at $$pos$$.
 This property makes it easy for the model's linear layers to learn about relative positions.

 ### Scaled Dot-Product Attention